mathisxy/Edgy-Nodes/README.md

-# Graph-based LLM Pipeline Builder
+# Nodes for a Graph-based Pipeline Builder